Texturing through time: from miniatures to Mari

 Mari also includes a sponge brush to mimic the physical technique of using a sponge and paint to create dirt textures on a model.

 All of the above comprises a typically time-consuming process that requires meticulous attention to detail.
-Happily, Mari’s Material System enables artists to make quick work of high-volume and hero assets by rapidly blocking out their look using material presets.
+Mari’s Material System enables artists to make quick work of high-volume and hero assets by rapidly blocking out their look using material presets.
 That means Mari is now the painting software that supports the full range artists workflow demands, both procedural and handcrafted.

 Texturing done in 3D digital art software like Mari has become commonplace in modern cinema, and has produced some truly breathtaking digital sets.
-Yet that doesn’t mean that miniatures have become extinct; many filmmakers prefer the hand-crafted look and feel of physical effects.
-Peter Jackson and his work on The Lord of the Rings film franchise is a perfect example; Minas Tirith, Rivendell and Barad-dur were all well-crafted and high-quality miniature sets, along with Hogwarts in Harry Potter and Gotham City in Batman.
+Yet that doesn’t mean that miniatures have become extinct.
+Many filmmakers prefer the hand-crafted look and feel of physical effects.
+Peter Jackson and his work on The Lord of the Rings film franchise is a perfect example — Minas Tirith, Rivendell, and Barad-dur were all well-crafted and high-quality miniature sets, along with Hogwarts in Harry Potter and Gotham City in Batman.

-Stay tuned for the next article in our Art of Texturing series, which explores the use of 3D texturing and painting across animation.
+Check out the next article in our Art of Texturing series, which explores the use of 3D texturing and painting across animation.